nose-devs/nose2/docs/plugins/layers.rst

 .. class :: Layer

-   Not an acutal class, but reference documentation for the methods layers can implement.
+   Not an actual class, but reference documentation for the methods layers can implement.
 There is no layer base class.
 Layers must be subclasses of :class:`object` or other layers.